 If you’d like physical controls, there’s the SwitchBot Remote, a small Bluetooth button that offers wireless control.
 It’s a neat product and, thanks to a software update, it can be paired with a Hub and used to trigger a scene for controlling multiple blinds at once.

 To get more control, the SwitchBot Blind Tilt has to be paired with a SwitchBot Hub Mini.
 The main difference is that the Hub delivers internet control, so blinds can be adjusted over the internet from anywhere in the world.

 This also adds in Amazon Alexa and Google Assistant control, so you can use your voice to open and close the blinds.
 I could get the “open” and “close” commands to work, but I couldn’t use my voice to set the blinds partially open.

 Currently, there’s no SmartThings or IFTTT support, although as the other devices in the range support these systems, I’d expect them to come online in the near future.

 SwitchBot has Scenes in its app, which give you a choice of manual or automatic operation of multiple blinds in one go.
-With automatic operation, it’s not possible to set a Remote button press as an input: you can use the SwitchBot NFC tag or a temperature or humidity sensor reading only.
+Triggers include the SwitchBot NFC tag, Remote or a temperature or humidity sensor reading.

 I set two manual Scenes for my blinds (one to open all blinds and one to close all), which are then imported into Alexa.
 Using a couple of Alexa Routines, I now have my blinds open when my Ring Alarm turns off, and close when my Ring Alarm turns on.
 Also, I can use voice control to run the Scenes, and I linked a Flic button to an Alexa Routine to open my blinds with one click and close them with a double click.